-Anxiety may cause or aggravate existing sleep problems, while sleep deprivation can worsen anxiety.
-Doctors may prescribe certain medications to address both anxiety and insomnia.
+Anxiety can aggravate sleep problems, while sleep loss can worsen anxiety.
+Sleep aids, antidepressants, and other medications can address both anxiety and insomnia.

 Anxiety and insomnia are both significant public health concerns.